stevenbower/docker-transmission/README.md

 default_pass = <%= @proxy_password %>
 ```

-In settings.json replace the following lines with your proxy configuration
+Copy settings.json.in to settings.json and replace the following lines with your proxy configuration
 ```
 "proxy": "<%= @proxy_host %>",
 "proxy-auth-password": "<%= @proxy_password %>",